geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 The quantized devec is something that I've been working on for the DSP, but I'm finally just doing it right.
 So this is something that's been wrong the entire time.
-Basically, to do load store grouping, I was doing the load store grouping on loads and stores. but now we have this index UOP, so I've moved it to the index UOP.
+Basically, to do load store grouping, I was doing the load store grouping on loads and stores. but now we have this index UOp, so I've moved it to the index UOp.
 It's faster.
 We get about a 5% speed up to everything by doing it this way.
 And then we also don't have to de-vectorize.